 Measures are aggregations applied to every segment in your data.
-They can you an overview of the segment, and help distinguish important segments from the less important ones.
-The measures live in the measure panel.
+They can give you an overview of the segment, and help distinguish important segments from less important ones.
+Measures live in the measure panel.

 You can edit them in the

 Measures tab of the data cube edit view:

 Measures can be created by clicking the

 New measure button in the

 Simple measures consisting of a single aggregate function over a single column (with an optional filter) can be configured from the

 A measure can also represent some post aggregation or computation (see the specific measure types section below).